 www.manufactum.com

-For us it is critical that we put all our efforts into creating the best experience for our customers and guests irrespective of the channel.
-We create a differentiating experience in-store, we design second-to-none catalogues – something that now even Amazon discovered – and our digital footprint brings to life our assortment.
-It provides background information to our manufacturers, and through video we are sharing content from our various workshops, etc. All in all, we serve our customers with a holistic picture of the Manufactum world across all channels.
+For us, it is critical that we put all our efforts into creating the best experience for our customers and guests, irrespective of the channel.
+We create a differentiating experience in-store, we design second-to-none catalogues – something that now even Amazon has discovered – and our digital footprint brings to life our assortment.
+It provides background information to our manufacturers, and through video, we are sharing content from our various workshops, etc. All in all, we serve our customers with a holistic picture of the Manufactum world across all channels.

 NINO ELIAVA AND ANA MOKIA, OWNERS, MORE IS LOVE, TBILISI, GEORGIA